-Reference sheets will not be provided.
-They may be downloaded and printed at the school site.
+Reference sheets may be downloaded and printed at the school site.
 These reference sheets may also be used during the year for instructional purposes.
 However, prior to IA testing they must be examined for stray marks/notes, etc. PDF files containing the following reference sheets and periodic tables are provided at http://oada.dadeschools.net/IAP/IAP.asp.

-- Mathematics, Grades 5, 6-8, Retake SSS
+- Mathematics, Grades 5 and 6-8

 - Algebra I

 - Geometry

 - Science, for Grades 8 and Biology I